-Or put another way, successful strategy Execution = Alignment x Mindset x Capability it is crucial that leaders are aligned on key initiatives and make available the resources to accomplish success.
-Moving down the leadership pipeline, focus shifts to developing specific leadership and technical capabilities critical to successful execution, and the leader's ability to positively influence the mindset of their team.
+E=AMCTM or Execution = Alignment Mindset and Capability

+Leaders at all levels own varying aspects of strategy execution.
+For example, at the most senior level it is critical that leaders are aligned on key initiatives and make available the resources to accomplish success.
+Moving down in the leadership pipeline, leadership capabilities and the ability to impact mindshare increases